ddnlink/ddn-mobile/readme.md

 Then spin up a new Bowser-powered React Native app:

 ```
-$ ignite new MyApp -b bowser
+$ ignite new MyApp -b ddn-mobile
 ```

 The Ignite Bowser boilerplate project's structure will look similar to this: